 DTCR - Global X - Data Center & Digital Infrastructure ETF

-The Global X Data Center & Digital Infrastructure ETF (DTCR) seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the Solactive Data Center REITs & Digital Infrastructure Index.
+The Global X Data Center & Digital Infrastructure ETF (DTCR) is structured to closely track the overall investment performance—including both capital appreciation and income generation—of the Solactive Data Center REITs & Digital Infrastructure Index, before any management fees or operational expenses are considered.

 Sector